simonrose121/phd/_posts/2016-12-13-preliminary-study.md

 ## Existing Methodologies

 I first identified studies in to computational thinking, problem solving, or just general programming (using Scratch etc) where the participants were 8 years old or younger.
+It is worth noting that there are a lot more papers who focus on children over this age.
 This currently consists of 14 papers, I will try and add more as I find them.

 Type of Paper: